 - The victim signed a waiver so they assume no attorney will accept their case.

 - The victim thinks it is their fault or they did something wrong.

-By the time the victim realizes what happened, the statue of limitations has expired, and the victim is unable to pursue damages.
+By the time the victim realizes what happened, the statute of limitations has expired and the victim is unable to pursue damages.
 In many cases, a medical malpractice victim will have suffered immensely and is forced to deal with long-term pain or a permanent injury.